-13.8 NON-PRODUCTION OF QUALIFIED ITEMS EXCEEDING ONE YEAR
+13.4.4 FACILITY NON-PRODUCTION OF QUALIFIED ITEMS EXCEEDING ONE YEAR

-13.8.1 GENERAL
+13.4.4.1 GENERAL

-When a qualified facility does not produce fingerjoined lumber for a period exceeding one year, and the Agency has confirmed that the requirements of Section 13.1.1 have been met and that a major change as defined in Section 13.7.2 has not occurred, resumption of fingerjoined lumber production is permitted after the requirements of Section 13.8.3 (CASE B) have been met.
-Otherwise, the requirements of Section 13.8.2 (CASE A) shall be met.
+When a qualified facility does not produce fingerjoined lumber for a period exceeding one year, and the Agency has confirmed that the requirements of Section 13.2 have been met and that a major change as defined in Section 13.3.2 has not occurred, resumption of fingerjoined lumber production is permitted after the requirements of Section 13.4.4.3 (CASE B) have been met.
+Otherwise, the requirements of Section 13.4.4.2 (CASE A) shall be met.

-13.8.2 CASE A
+13.4.4.2 CASE A

 All grade qualifications for that facility shall become void.
-The requirements for initial qualification shall be satisfied prior to further production of fingerjoined lumber.
+The requirements for initial facility qualification (see Section 13.2) shall be satisfied prior to further production of fingerjoined lumber.

-13.8.3 CASE B
+13.4.4.3 CASE B

-13.8.3.1 PRIOR TO RESUMPTION OF PRODUCTION
+13.4.4.3.1 PRIOR TO RESUMPTION OF PRODUCTION

-The highest grade (e.g., highest test load requirements) of the widest width that the facility wishes to produce that was previously qualified and IN-CONTROL, shall be sampled and tested for bending strength and delamination resistance in accordance with Sections 13.3 and 13.6.
+The highest grade (e.g., highest test load requirements) of the widest width that the facility wishes to produce that was previously qualified and IN-CONTROL, shall be sampled, tested, and assessed for bending strength and delamination resistance in accordance with Sections 13.4.2 and 13.4.3.

-Note: If a facility wishes, at a later date, to produce a wider width that was previously qualified and in-control, the highest previously qualified grade (e.g., highest test load requirements) for this width shall be sampled and tested for bending strength and delamination resistance in accordance with Sections 13.3 and 13.6.
+Note: If a facility wishes, at a later date, to produce a wider width that was previously qualified and in-control, the highest previously qualified grade (e.g., highest test load requirements) for this width shall be sampled, tested, and assessed for bending strength and delamination resistance in accordance with Sections 13.4.2 and 13.4.3.

-13.8.3.2 SUBSEQUENT TO RESUMPTION OF PRODUCTION
+13.4.4.3.2 SUBSEQUENT TO RESUMPTION OF PRODUCTION

-Edge-wise and flat-wise bending samples from two consecutive production shifts for the same grade and width evaluated in 13.8.3.1 shall meet the requirements of Section 13.4.1.
+Edge-wise and flat-wise bending samples from two consecutive production shifts for the same grade and width evaluated in 13.4.4.3.1 shall meet the requirements of Section 13.4.3.1.

-13.8.3.3 DELAMINATION SAMPLING
+13.4.4.3.3 DELAMINATION SAMPLING